SummerGua/SummerGua/README.md

 ### Hi there 👋

 - 👨‍🔬 I’m studying at Nanjing Normal University.
-- 🌱 I want to be a engineer with excellent skills.
+- 🌱 I want to be an engineer with excellent skills.